Interesting and Unusual Lights

 Two French lights - A Pygmy hand dynamo light (on the left) made in the 1930s or 1940s and a rare 1935 Dynapoche (shown open and closed).
 The lever was squeezed to make light.
 There are quite a few hand dynamo lights available to the collector.
 Some are very common, while others are much harder to find.
 A nice piece for any collection are the ca.1928 Collins or Campbell dynamo lights.
 You wind them like a watch to make them run.

 A very rare 1916 Eveready Inspection light.
 You could poke it into a furnace or into a throat to light up the area.
 If you removed the bulb and put a platinum filament on the end, it would light your gas lights or the old fashioned gas stove (no pilot light).
-The middle light is a 1916 Franco lantern with a great design and the last is an unknown lantern from about 1912 with a wooden handle and a formed tin body that was used on the railroad.
+The middle light is a 1916 Franco lantern with a great design and the last is a Conger lantern from about 1918 with a wooden handle and a formed tin body that was used on the railroad.

-base and was made about 1918.
-The Bull Dog was made in Austria
+The Bull Dog was made in Austria abut 1930.

 Kwik-Lite made a group of great lights.
 Most of them open in the middle like those on the left, while the ones on the right were made as presentation pieces with an engraving plate.
 They date from 1918.